yix020/DSC232R-Project/README.md

 - `README.md`: This file, documenting the preprocessing and next steps
 - `images/` and `labels/` folders under `train/`, `valid/`, and `test/`

+## Environment Setup & SLURM Configuration
+This project was developed using a custom Python environment created locally for data exploration and preprocessing.

+Environment Details:
+Python Version: 3.10

+Environment Manager: conda

+Main Libraries Used:

+pandas

+numpy

+matplotlib

+opencv-python (for cv2)

+tqdm

+os, glob, shutil (Python standard library)

+To recreate this environment, run:

+conda create -n tf_env python=3.10
+conda activate tf_env
+pip install pandas numpy matplotlib opencv-python tqdm pip install torch==2.2.2 torchvision==0.17.2

+## SLURM Job Configuration

+SLURM was not used for preprocessing in this notebook.
+All data preparation was run locally.

 ## Next Steps

 - Train a custom object detection model using the cleaned and augmented data